-Crown roast of pork recipe in oven is beautiful and delicious to serve for dinner.
+Crown roast of pork in oven at 400 is beautiful and delicious to serve for dinner.
 Season with garlic and herbs or our Dry Rub for Pork Chops to make fork tender and juicy.
-Using bone-in pork loin or a rack of ribs shaped into a circle makes it look like a fancy main dish to serve for special occasions.
+Bone-in rack of ribs looks fancy to serve for special occasions.

 Crown Roast of Pork Recipe